 Typically, rehabilitation begins with light activities and progresses on an individualized basis; ECG monitoring is often used.
 High-risk patients should exercise only in a well-equipped cardiovascular rehabilitation facility under the supervision of a trained attendant.

 When patients are able, they are taken by wheelchair to a physical therapy gym in the hospital.
 Exercise may involve walking, a treadmill, or a stationary bicycle.
 When patients tolerate these exercises well, they progress to stair-climbing.
 If shortness of breath, light-headedness, or chest pain occurs during exercise, the exercise should be stopped immediately, and cardiac status should be reassessed.
 Before hospital discharge, patients are assessed so that an appropriate postdischarge rehabilitation program or exercise regimen can be recommended.

-For hospitalized patients, physical activity should be controlled so that heart rate remains < 60% of maximum for that age (eg, about 160 beats/min for people aged 60); for patients recovering at home, heart rate should remain < 70% of maximum.
+For hospitalized patients, physical activity should be controlled so that heart rate remains < 60% of maximum for that age (eg, about 160 beats/minute for people aged 60); for patients recovering at home, heart rate should remain < 70% of maximum.

 Unnecessary restriction of activity is detrimental to recovery.
 The physician and other members of the rehabilitation team should explain which activities can be done and which cannot and should provide psychologic support.
 When discharged, patients can be given a detailed home activity program.
-Most elderly patients can be encouraged to resume sexual activity, but they need to stop and rest if necessary to avoid overexertion.
-Young couples expend 5 to 6 METs during intercourse; whether elderly couples expend more or less is unknown.
+Most older patients can be encouraged to resume sexual activity, but they need to stop and rest if necessary to avoid overexertion.
+Young couples expend 5 to 6 METs during intercourse; whether older couples expend more or less is unknown.